 We are subject to extensive federal, state, and local government regulation, including those relating to, among others, public health and safety, nutritional content labeling and disclosure requirements, food safety regulations, zoning and fire codes, and franchising.
 Failure to obtain or retain licenses and registrations or exemptions would adversely affect the operation of our Outposts and other properties.
-Although we have not experienced and do not anticipate experiencing any significant problems obtaining required licenses, permits, or approvals, any difficulties, delays, or failures in obtaining such licenses, permits, registrations, or approvals could delay or prevent the opening of, or adversely impact the viability of, an Outpost shop in a particular area.
+Although we have not experienced and do not anticipate experiencing any significant problems obtaining required licenses, permits, or approvals, any difficulties, delays, or failures in obtaining such licenses, permits, registrations, exemptions, or approvals could delay or prevent the opening of, or adversely impact the viability of, an Outpost shop in a particular area.
 The development and construction of additional Outposts will be subject to compliance with the applicable zoning, land use, and environmental regulations.

 Our franchising activities are subject to the rules and regulations of the Federal Trade Commission ("FTC") and various state laws regulating the offer and sale of franchises.
 The FTC's franchise rules and various state laws require that we furnish a franchise disclosure document ("FDD") containing certain financial information to prospective franchise partners in a number of states.
 Additionally, certain states require registration of the FDD with state authorities.
-Substantive state laws that regulate the franchise or franchise relationship exist in a substantial number of states, and bills have been introduced in Congress from time to time that would provide for federal regulation of the franchisor-franchise relationship.
-The state laws often limit, among other things, the duration and scope of non-competition provisions, the ability of a franchise partner to designate sources of supply.
+Substantive state laws that regulate the franchise or franchise relationship exist in a substantial number of states, and bills have been introduced in Congress from time to time that would provide for federal regulation of the franchisor-franchisee relationship.
+The state laws often limit, among other things, the duration and scope of non-competition provisions, the ability of a franchisor to terminate or refuse to renew a franchise, and the ability of a franchise partner to designate sources of supply.
 We believe our FDD complies in all material aspects with both the FTC franchise rules and all applicable state laws regulating franchising in those states in which we have franchises.